The cringey world of book promotion

 I did not realize, in my dreams about getting a book published, that promotion would be such a big part of the process.
 Then I started attending conferences for writers and learning about the need to pitch to agents and “have a platform.”
 With my first book finally out, I felt overwhelmed with all the social media I was supposed to be using to talk about my book.
 Who has time for all that?
 I asked a friend in the business which social media platform is best.
 “All of them,” she replied.
 I vowed I would not pester my friends and family on Facebook.
 And yet I did.
 And here I am, talking about my book on Twitter, Instagram, LinkedIn, this website.
 I’ve made cringey Tiktoks.
 I’ve tried to make a podcast and learned that it’s hard to sound off-the-cuff interesting, especially when you can’t resist reading from a script.
 “Don’t read from a script,” my kids told me.
 But I’m all about scripts – I’m a writer!

 I’ve also learned that I’m not alone in trying to figure out the world of book promotion.
 There are some bad ideas out there – like the guys who message me on Instagram offering to review my book for $20 bucks.
-But there are also interesting innovations – like Bookshop.org, which supports local, independent bookstores, and now a brand new experiment, Shepherd.com.
+But there are also interesting innovations – like Bookshop.org, which supports local, independent bookstores, and Shepherd.com, which is intended to help authors meet readers.

 Photo above: My list on the new platform for books, Shepherd.com